 A place, other than a bathroom, to express milk that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.

 *certain exemptions may apply.
 Please read the full Federal Law to understand what those exemptions may be and how they may apply to your business.

 Right to Breastfeed in Any Location, Public or Private

-A woman has the right to breastfeed her child in any location, public or private, where the woman and child are otherwise authorized to be.
-North Dakota legislation also established an “infant-friendly” designation for workplaces that adopt a breastfeeding support policy.
+Mothers have the right to breastfeed in any location where the woman and child are otherwise authorized to be.